How to Get From Barcelona Airport to the City Centre

 As you leave the luggage reclaim area and customs in terminal T2B, you’ll see a large open-plan snack bar called EAT.
 Just to the left of the snack bar, there is a large revolving door which takes you to the road outside the terminal building.
 Once outside the terminal, the taxi rank is to your right.

-Please note that if you are arriving early evening on a weekday, the journey may take longer due to heavy after-work traffic entering the city.
+Please note that if you are arriving early in the evening on a weekday, the journey may take longer due to heavy after-work traffic entering the city.

 There is also a small taxi rank outside Terminal 2C, although there are seldom very many taxis waiting there, and you may have to walk to the taxi rank outside Terminal 2B.